Topzle Topzle

 Description

 One of several types of biscuit not containing chocolate, such as a Digestive biscuit or Shortbread, coated with chocolate on one side or sometimes entirely encased in chocolate.
 They can be round, rectangular or finger-shaped.
-These differ from biscuits such as the Bourbon biscuit and the Chocolate chip cookie which contain chocolate in the biscuit itself.
+These differ from biscuits such as the Bourbon biscuit and the Chocolate chip cookie which contain chocolate in the biscui

 Chocolate chip cookie